zigbeefordomoticz/Domoticz-Zigbee/readme.md

-# Zigbee for Domoticz a Zigbee for Domoticz
+# Zigbee for Domoticz plugin: Connect all your Zigbee devices to Domoticz

 ![Zigbee for Domoticz](https://github.com/zigbeefordomoticz/Domoticz-Zigbee/blob/beta6/images/Z4D-200.png )